February 2014 – Labor Day 2014

 Children and adults will have hands-on opportunities to explore topics in ways that help them understand their bodies, understand the importance of making healthy choices and apply concepts in everyday situations.
 Eat smart, move more, live well!

-Following it's debut at Stepping Stones Museum, the new and improved Healthyville will travel to other children’s museums and science centers throughout the country, including the Boston Children’s Museum, the Minnesota Children’s Museum, the Children’s Discovery Museum of San Jose, the Bay Area Discovery Museum and the Long Island Children’s Museum.
+Following it's debut at Stepping Stones Museum for Children, the new and improved Healthyville will travel to other children’s museums and science centers throughout the country, including the Boston Children’s Museum, the Minnesota Children’s Museum, the Children’s Discovery Museum of San Jose, the Bay Area Discovery Museum and the Long Island Children’s Museum.

 An initiative of